 India has plenty of places to explore on two wheels.
 From the mighty Himalayas to the vast salt lands of Kutch, India is full of breathtaking views.

 A person who loves to tour on motorcycles will find India fascinating.

-It is amusing how cultures, languages and terrains change in India as the kilometres pass by.
+It is amusing how cultures, languages, and terrains change in India as the kilometers pass by.